 Rumba Cubana | 235 Pavonia Avenue, Jersey City

 Yes, another Cuban spot — because of course Cuban spots serve the best mojitos.
 Rumba Cubana has 5 locations throughout New Jersey.
 Diners are not starved for mojito options here.
 There’s a classic (rum, mint leaves, lime, sugar, soda), a skinny mojito (with agave nectar instead of sugar), a tropical mojito (pineapple + coconut rum), Rumbero mojito (sugar cane rum), and a spicy mojito (spicy rum, fresh jalapeño wedges).

 South House | 149 Newark Avenue, Jersey City

 You might not think this Jersey City bar known for its Southern food and eclectic decorations would be a top mojito destination, but that’s only because you haven’t tried their renowned Midnight Mojito.
 The cocktail offers a mix of Sailor Jerry Spiced Rum, mint, strawberry, orange, fresh-squeeze lime, sugar, and a splash of lemon-lime soda.

 (Photo credit: @thecuban_hoboken)

 Take a trip to Havana without leaving Washington Street with dinner and drinks at the Cuban.
 The place bursts with authenticity and the mojitos are strong and well-made.
-You can choose between a classic Cuban Mojito and flavors such as mango, passionfruit, and watermelon (be warned: while delicious, adding a fruit does give it a sweeter taste than the refreshing sip mojitos are known for).
+You can choose between a classic Cuban Mojito and flavors such as mango, passionfruit, pineapple coconut, and guava (be warned: while delicious, adding a fruit does give it a sweeter taste than the refreshing sip mojitos are known for).